-Figure 87: ConSol CM Process Designer - Firing order of business event triggers (1)
+Figure 84: ConSol CM Process Designer - Firing order of business event triggers (1)

 If one of the business event trigger actions leads the ticket to a new destination (i.e. it is no longer in the scope where the next business event trigger would be located), the following business event trigger is not fired.
-In the example in the next figure, business event trigger (3) will not be fired, if the Recalculate priority trigger (2) has been fired (see Use Case 2 in section Examples for Business Event Triggers), because the subsequent actions lead the ticket to another queue.
+In the example in the following figure, the business event trigger (3) will not be fired, if the Re-calculate priority trigger (2) has been fired (see Use Case 2 in section Examples for Business Event Triggers), because the subsequent actions lead the ticket to another queue.

-Figure 88: ConSol CM Process Designer - Firing order of business event triggers (2)
+Figure 85: ConSol CM Process Designer - Firing order of business event triggers (2)